Alert

 • Geographical location

-• Target earnings
+• Target earnings (for workers only)

-• Target hours per week
+• Target hours per week (for workers only)

-• Outline of work restrictions or other factors to be considered
+• Other factors to be considered

-5. Participate in the case conference with the worker and RE provider
+3. Participate in the case conference

 • Ergonomic assessmentAn ergonomic assessment explores aides and equipment that may help the worker return to their pre-accident job or open up opportunities for modified work with the date of accident employer.

-• Skilling upSkilling up may include assessments or training to upgrade computer skills, ESL (English as a second language), customer service skills or general diploma, etc. opportunities to support modified work or new employment such as:
+• Skilling-upSkilling up may include assessments or training to upgrade computer skills, ESL (English as a second language), customer service skills or general diploma, etc. opportunities to support modified work or new employment such as:

 • Computer assessment and/or computer training

-• Canadian Adult Education Credential (CAEC)Effective May 3, 2024, the Canadian Adult Education Credential (CAEC) replaces the General Diploma Assessment (GED) and/or training. assessment/training
+• Canadian Adult Education Credential (CAEC)Effective May 3, 2024, the Canadian Adult Education Credential (CAEC) replaces the General Diploma Assessment (GED) and/or training. assessment/training.

 • Customer service and communication courses